byamashiro/Research_Projects/README.md

     - [ ] Gather datasets and plot individually
     - [ ] Plot both datasets on one axis canvas

+- [ ] Revamp the radio burst script
+    - [ ] Plot all frequencies on separate plots
+    - [ ] Find the most optimal subplot

 # Current Tasks and Errors

+### Plot the Type III Radio Bursts in all frequencies
+- Current correlations do not agree linearly between frequencies vs. intensities.
+- Plot every frequency bin between 20 to 1040 individually.

 ### Download SOHO proton flux data and plot
 1) SOHO data title format is not uniform (i.e erne-yyyy.mm.dd-yyyy.mm.dd-{non-uniform-number}.tgz)